Bonk-Army/ASE-Taskhub-Documentation/UC/UCD/CRUD - Task/UCS_Delete.md

 ## 4. Preconditions
 ### 4.1 User needs to be logged in
 The user needs to be authentificated, to get the specific user rights.
-He also have to be a teacher, just the users with a teacher role have the access to delete a new task.
+He also have to be a teacher, just the users with a teacher role have the access to delete a task.

 ## 5. Postconditions
 ### 5.1 Task is deleted